thedayisntgray/graphiti-rails/README.md

 ## Features

 ### Exception Handling
 By default, Rails does a few things to handle exceptions.
-We integrate into this handling to ensure behavior as close to the Rails defaults while still adding important conventions and additional information provide by Graphiti.
+We integrate into this handling to ensure behavior as close to the Rails defaults while still adding important conventions and additional information provided by Graphiti.

 #### `rescue_from`